Reemaa828/Linux_11_5/M1_S2/SYSCALL.md

   ### how does it work?💡

-  When a userland request a service from kernel space, meaning that if a program needs to access a specific resource it has to go thru the kernel first this service is the system call.
+  When a userland request a service from kernel space, meaning that if a program needs to access a specific resource it has to go thru the kernel by syscall first. this service is the system call.

 ### Example of System Call
 ```mermaid